-We have entered into and consummated several partnerships and/or contingent sales of our assets and subsidiaries, including an equity investment and contingent acquisition agreement between Caelum and AstraZeneca (the acquisition component of which has consummated) and a development funding and contingent asset purchase between Cyprium and Sentynl (the acquisition component of which has not yet consummated).
-Each of these arrangements has been time-consuming and has diverted management's attention.
+We have entered into and consummated several partnerships and/or contingent sales of our assets and subsidiaries, including an agreement under which Checkpoint will be acquired by Sun Pharma, an equity investment and contingent acquisition agreement between Caelum and AstraZeneca and a development funding and contingent asset purchase between Cyprium and Sentynl, of which the acquisition components of each such transaction have not yet been consummated.
+Each of these arrangements has been time-consuming and has diverted management's attention, and there can be no assurance that any of these transactions closes in a timely manner, or at all.
+With respect to the Checkpoint acquisition in particular, due to uncertainties as to the timing of the completion of the transaction, uncertainties as to whether Checkpoint's stockholders will vote to approve the transaction, the possibility that competing offers will be made and the possibility that various closing conditions for the transaction may not be satisfied or waived, including that a governmental entity may prohibit, delay or refuse to grant approval for the consummation of the transaction (or only grant approval subject to adverse conditions or limitations), Fortress may not realize the anticipated benefits of the proposed transaction in the time frame expected, or at all.
 As a result of these consummated/contingent sales, as with other similar transactions that we may complete, we may experience a reduction in the size or scope of our business, our market share in particular markets, our opportunities with respect to certain markets, products or therapeutic categories or our ability to compete in certain markets and therapeutic categories.